-- 1 A student completing the Bachelor of Business and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 195 points - (i) core papers: 105 points 1 with 45 points at level 6 and - (ii) a major: at least 90 points from one of the majors2 identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7

-- (a) Bachelor of Computer and Information Sciences at least 255 points - (i) core papers: 105 points^3 with 30 points at level 6 and 15 points at level 7 and - (ii) a major: 150 points4 from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 60 points at level 6 and at least 30 points at level 7
+- 1 A student completing the Bachelor of Business and Bachelor of Computer and Information Sciences as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Business at least 195 points - (i) core papers: 105 points with 45 points at level 6 and - (ii) a major: at least 90 points from one of the majors $^2$ identified in the Bachelor of Business Regulations with 45 points at level 6 and - (b) Bachelor of Computer and Information Sciences at least 255 points - core papers: 165 points with 45 points at level 6 and 15 points at level 7 and - (ii) a major: at least 90 points from one of the majors identified in the Bachelor of Computer and Information Sciences Regulations with at least 45 points at level 6 and at least 45 points at level 7

-- (b) Common Papers 60 points at level 7 - 60 points Conjoint Co-op Project 407100. - A student is required to address both their Bachelor of Business and their Bachelor of Computer and Information Sciences major major in the Conjoint Co-op Project 407100 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student who has completed 475120 will be exempt from 30 points in 1(a) above. - 4 A student who has completed 145612 will be exempted from 15 points in 1(b) above.
+- (c) Common Papers 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project 407100. - A student is required to address both their Bachelor of Business and their Bachelor of Computer and Information Sciences major in the Conjoint Cooperative Education Project 407100 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student who has completed 475120 will be exempt from 30 points in 1(b) above. - 4 A student who has completed 145612 will be exempted from 15 points in 1(a) above.

-Refer to the Bachelor of Business Regulations (page 335) and Bachelor of Computer and Information Sciences Regulations (page 353).
+Refer to the Bachelor of Business Regulations (page 349) and Bachelor of Computer and Information Sciences Regulations (page 368).

-A student completing this conjoint programme is not required to complete 475120 and 477210
+1. A student completing this conjoint programme is not required to complete 475120 and 477810

-^{2.} Information Technology major is not available as part of this conjoint programme.
+$2. \hspace{0.5cm} \textbf{Information Technology major is not available as part of this conjoint programme.} \\$

-A student completing this conjoint programme is not required to complete 407008 and 145612.
+A student completing this conjoint programme is not required to complete 407009 and 145612.

-^{4.} A student completing this conjoint programme is not required to complete 407009 or 407010.
+4. A student completing this conjoint programme is not required to complete 407008 or 407010.